chanhosuh/docker-bitcoin/README.md

 # docker-bitcoin
 Docker setup to run a full node for Bitcoin

+Reasons to use this image:
-One reason to prefer this image over others, is the others rely upon an unofficial Ubuntu PPA, rather than the original source code.
+- other images rely upon an unofficial Ubuntu PPA, rather than the original source code
+- no fuss configuration:
+  - `bitcoin.conf` file starts with a reasonaable configuration
+  - `docker-compose.yml` sets up a volume to persist the blockchain data and exposes the ports
+  - `make` commands take care of various fiddly things

 ## Quickstart guide
 - install Docker: [Mac](https://www.docker.com/docker-mac) | [Ubuntu](https://www.docker.com/docker-ubuntu)